Envision a Violence Free ETSU

 We encourage the submission of your complaint in writing and the following Discrimination/Harassment Complaint form may be used: http://www.etsu.edu/humanres/documents/PPPs/discriminationharassmentcomplaintform.pdf

-Where the charge of harassment is by one student against another student, the Associate Dean of Students, D.P.
-Culp University Center, will investigate and resolve the complaint in accordance with appropriate student procedures.
+Where the charge of harassment is by one student against another student, the Office of the Dean of Students/Student Affairs, D.P.
+Culp University Center, will designate a trained investigator(s) to resolve the complaint in accordance with appropriate student procedures.

-Other charges not relating to complaints against students should be directed to the Senior Special Assistant to the President for Equity and Diversity, 206 Burgin E. Dossett Hall, who will investigate all charges and make recommendations to the president regarding their resolution, following the procedures set forth in this document.
+Other charges not relating to complaints against students should be directed to the Senior Special Assistant to the President for Equity and Diversity, 206 Burgin E. Dossett Hall, who will designate a trained investigator(s) to resolve the complaint and make recommendations to the president regarding their resolution, following the procedures set forth in this document.

 Students, residents, and employees of the College of Medicine may contact the Assistant Dean, Women in Medicine, 003 VA Building 2.
-The Assistant Dean, Women in Medicine, will investigate in consultation with the Senior Special Assistant to the President for Equity and Diversity.
+The Assistant Dean, Women in Medicine, will designate a trained investigator(s) to resolve the complaint in consultation with the Senior Special Assistant to the President for Equity and Diversity.